Praqma/Praqmatic-Automated-Changelog/README.md

 Get all commits since latest point release.
 Given a specified pattern.
 Default is 'tags'

 	./pac.rb -t LATEST --settings=./pacfogbugz_pac_settings.yml --outpath=/usr/share/changelog --pattern='tags/Release-1.*'

+Note that when using tags with a pattern that matches multiple tags, the latest is always used.
+The comparison is always compared to HEAD.

 ## Using the Praqma/docker-pac container